rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 The section dives into using MobX on top of React and Firebase for the state management.
 Basically, you will exchange React’s local state (user management: e.g. list of users on home page) and React’s context (session management: e.g. authenticated user object) with MobX.

-Note: None of the Redux changes from the previous section are reflected here, we will start with a clean plate from one section before where we didn't use Redux but only plain React.
+Note: None of the Redux changes from the previous section are reflected here.
+We will start with a clean plate from one section before where we didn't use Redux but only plain React and Firebase.

 This section is divided into two parts.
 The first part will setup MobX and all the necessary parts for it.
 You will implement the state layer separately from the view layer.
 The second part exchanges the current state layer (local state for users, the context for an authenticated user) with the MobX state layer.
 It is the part where the new state layer is connected to the view layer.

-Let’s start with MobX in React and Firebase for the authentication in your application.
 First of all, you should follow this [short guide to enable decorators in create-react-app](https://www.robinwieruch.de/create-react-app-mobx-decorators/).
 You can also take the path of not using decorators, to avoid the eject process, but this tutorial only reflects the usage **with decorators**.

 You should have installed {{% a_blank "mobx" "https://mobx.js.org/" %}} and {{% a_blank "mobx-react" "https://github.com/mobxjs/mobx-react" %}} by now.
 Furthermore, you will have to install recompose on the command line to compose more than one higher order component on a component.
 You will enhance your component not only once, but multiple times by using the composing functionality of recompose.